Pre-Departure Student Guide

 Room assignments

-Room assignments are made by the school before you arrive, taking into account your responses on the roommate survey sent in July.
+Room assignments are made by the school before you arrive, taking into account your responses on a roommate survey this is sent out in July.
 Living arrangements are decided based on age and gender.
 We always try to have students of different nationalities sharing a room; after all, what better way to learn about a new culture than from your roommate!

 *Roommate surveys are not conducted for students arriving mid-year on account of limited dorm room availability.
 The below policy on room changes remains the same.